OblivionGamerYT/testmpi/README.md

 ```
 2. Run the command within the container

-### Build Docker image
+### Building Docker image
-There are cases where you need to modify something, such as checking OpenMPI version not available in pre-built images.
+There are cases where you need to modify something, such as for checking OpenMPI version not available in pre-built images.
 To build your own Docker image, you might need to modify Dockerfile.
 ```
 docker build -t my_docker_image -f my_dockerfile .
 ```